-For more information on showing your work in the SCC Gallery, check out Exhibitions Proposals.
+For more information on showing your work in SCC Gallery, check out our Exhibitions Proposals page.